cloud-ark/kubeplus/Operator-Maturity-Model.md

 # Kubernetes Operator Maturity Model for multi-Operator Stacks

-We are developing Kubernetes Operator Maturity Model with two broad goals:
+We are developing Kubernetes Operator Maturity Model for Multi-Operator Stacks with two broad goals:

 1) Help Kubernetes Operator Development teams in developing Enterprise-ready Kubernetes Operators that are good citizens in multi-Operator world.